FrankZhang1994/Arbitrary-Modular-Exponentiation-over-binary-fields/README.md

 sqr_generation.c: generate combinational modular exponentiation Verilog files according to the traditional ITA.
 The exponentiation values follow the classic addition chain in ITA.

-sqr_arbitrary.c: generate modular exponentiation Verilog files whatever you want.
+Q_Verilog_Generator.c: generate modular exponentiation Verilog files whatever you want.
 This will help you to exploit other addition chains to optimize the ITA.